TheWebSolver/tws-license-manager-client/SERVER.md

 	- **$license** is the request route endpoint.
 It must be `true` when debug is set to `false`.
 The endpoint will be appended after the version.
 Set this to ***true*** for `licenses`, ***false*** for `generators`.
 The final ***endpoint*** will then be `/lmfwc/v2/licenses` or `/lmfwc/v2/generators` depending on what you set its value.

 #### Validation
 - `Manager::set_validation` keys with their respective error message.
-Default supported validation keys are `email`, `order_id`, and `name`. `license_key` is optional but it is highly recommended to add here for showing a validation error.
+Default supported validation keys are `email`, `order_id`, and `slug`. `license_key` is optional but it is highly recommended to add here for showing a validation error.
 - Though the method name is the same as the client method, it is just for sending back error messages if validation failed.
 	- **Validation Keys** should be the same that you set for the client.
 For eg. `order_id` is set here *(on the server)* and it is set in *client site* also.
 On the server, the order ID didn't match with that of the license form field **(Purchase Order ID)** on *client site*.
 In that case, the error message you set here *(on the server)* will be returned as **WP_Error()** message and the same will be displayed as admin notice on *client site*.
 	- **Validation Error** is for displaying an error message of the respective field if that field validation fails. _It will not be used for client error_.
 For client error, check it [here](https://github.com/thewebsolver/tws-license-manager-client/blob/master/CLIENT.md#validation).